X Close

 Horn lens drw Horn lens drw

 The lens is no longer used.
 It is large, fragile and expensive.
-Economic rationalism, not technical performance was and still is its downfall.
-Also the lens function was not well understood.
-Its physical appearance does not give an intuitive understanding of its function.
-Many old 60s - 70s roadie sound engineers believed the lens directed sound downward to the audience sitting in the front row.
+Economic rationalism, not technical performance was and still is it's downfall.
+Also, the lens function was not well understood.
+It's physical appearance does not give an intuitive understanding of its function.
+Many old 60's - 70's roadie sound engineers believed the lens directed sound downward to the audience sitting in the front row.
 The lens was commonly referred to as a waterfall effect speaker.
-Ignorance and miss-understanding was and still is a problem throughout the professional audio industry.
+Ignorance and miss-understanding was, and still is, a problem throughout the professional audio industry.

 End of Topic 2